 The filing chain has four steps, each with its own deadline.
 Getting any one wrong creates problems.
 Getting the sequence wrong is worse.

-Step 1: Preparation.
-The management board must prepare the annual accounts within five months after the financial year-end (BW2 article 2:210 paragraph 1).
-For a calendar-year entity, that's 31 May.
-The shareholders' meeting may grant an extension of up to five months for exceptional circumstances.
+The management board prepares the annual accounts within five months after the financial year-end (BW2 article 2:210 paragraph 1).
+For a calendar-year entity, that’s 31 May.
+The shareholders’ meeting may grant an extension of up to five months for exceptional circumstances.
 Maximum preparation deadline with extension: 31 October.

-Step 2: Signing.
-All statutory directors must sign the annual accounts.
+All statutory directors then sign the annual accounts.
 If the entity has a supervisory board, all supervisory directors must sign too.
 If any director or supervisory director refuses or is unable to sign, the reason must be disclosed.
+The law doesn’t specify a separate deadline for signing, but it precedes adoption.

-Step 4: Publication.
-The adopted annual accounts must be filed with the KVK within eight days of adoption (BW2 article 2:394).
-Absolute outer deadline: twelve months after the financial year-end.
+The adopted annual accounts must then be filed with the KVK within eight days of adoption (BW2 article 2:394).
+Absolute outer deadline: twelve months after the financial year-end (31 December for calendar-year entities).

+There’s a critical shortcut that catches people.
 If all shareholders are also directors (the typical DGA structure), signing the annual accounts constitutes adoption (BW2 article 2:210 paragraph 5).
 The separate two-month adoption window disappears.
-The filing deadline becomes five months plus eight days (8 June without extension, 8 November with maximum extension).
-Get this wrong and you'll give clients a deadline that doesn't exist.
+In that case, the filing deadline becomes five months plus eight days (8 June without extension, 8 November with maximum extension).

 The electronic filing requirement adds a procedural layer.
 Micro-sized and small entities must file digitally via SBR (Standard Business Reporting) in XBRL format.
+Medium-sized entities have the same obligation.
+Large entities and associated medium-sized entities were previously exempt from SBR, but that exemption is being phased out.
 For financial years starting on or after 1 January 2025, the expectation is that all entities file via SBR.
+If your client’s accounting software doesn’t support SBR output, this is a conversation to have before year-end, not after.

 NL GAAP vs. IFRS-EU: when Title 9 gives you a choice